Eagles put 12 on COVID-19 list with playoff spot in hand - WHIZ News

 Green Bay (13-3) put Dennis Kelly, who has started the past three games at right tackle, and starting safety Darnell Savage on the COVID-19 list.
 They moved practice squad receiver David Moore onto the COVID-19 list with linebacker Chauncey Rivers switched off the COVID-19 list to injured reserve.

-The 49ers placed cornerbacks K’Waun Williams and Dontae Johnson, along with injured running back Raheem Mostert on the COVID-19 list.
+The 49ers placed cornerbacks K’Waun Williams and Dontae Johnson and safety Jimmie Ward along with injured running back Raheem Mostert on the COVID-19 list.
 Coach Kyle Shanahan said he hopes to be able to get Williams and Johnson back in time to play Sunday’s finale against the Rams.

 Detroit put both starting offensive tackles on the COVID-19 list in left tackle Taylor Decker and right tackle Penei Sewell along with starting linebacker Austin Bryant.
 The Lions also put Rodney Smith on the practice squad’s COVID-19 reserve list.